Submissions

 Author Guidelines

 Works written in Spanish or English.
-Only original and review articles are published, as long as their objective is dissemination and they comply with the guidelines described below:
+Only original and review articles are published, as long as their objective is dissemination of knowledge to an un-specialized public and they comply with the guidelines described below:

 The works published in Revista de divulgación científica iBIO must follow the Collaboration rules, which explain in detail the description of each item requested in the submissions.
 In summary, these must contain in the following order: